Demi Lovato: Stay Strong: Background and production

 Lovato's third album, Unbroken, was released on September 20, 2011 and was met with mixed to positive reviews from music critics.
 It debuted at number four on the Billboard 200 and was eventually certified Gold.
-The R&B-infused album was preceded by Lovato's critically acclaimed top ten single "Skyscraper" and spawned the triple-platinum certified hit single "Give Your Heart a Break".
+The R&B-infused album was preceded by Lovato's critically acclaimed top ten single "Skyscraper" and spawned the triple-platinum certified hit single "Give Your Heart a Break."
 On February 21, 2012, Lovato announced on Twitter that a television special she had worked on with MTV would premiere on March 6, 2012, while she also revealed its title #StayStrong and the promotional poster for the documentary, showing Lovato's "Stay Strong" wrist tattoos as well as her scars.
 An official trailer was released by MTV on the same day.

 Synopsis

-Demi Lovato: Stay Strong commences with fans shouting Lovato's first name, while waiting for her to arrive at the Fox Theatre in Detroit where she is about to perform on November 16, 2011.
+Demi Lovato: Stay Strong commences with fans shouting Lovato's first name while waiting for her to arrive at the Fox Theatre in Detroit where she is about to perform on November 16, 2011.
 The tour date marks the opening night of the Unbroken Tour and her first tour date since the sold-out An Evening with Demi Lovato two-date promotional tour that took place in September 2011.
 Lovato starts reflecting on the rough road that led her to self-harm and addiction, while scenes of Lovato getting ready for her performance in the dressing room are interwoven featuring a short cameo appearance from her former manager Phil McIntyre.
-She says she "had so many issues underneath that needed to be taken care of and that "it literally ended up driving [her] insane".
+She says she "had so many issues underneath that needed to be taken care of" and that "it literally ended up driving [her] insane."
 Shortly after, Lovato's home in Los Angeles is shown where she is seen hugging her mother Dianna De La Garza, while Lovato's half-sister Madison De La Garza is also featured.

-As soon as Lovato's makeup and hair is done, she is ready to go on stage and a huge audience is seen cheering for her.
+As soon as Lovato's makeup and hair are done, she is ready to go on stage and a huge audience is seen cheering for her.
 Lovato confesses, "I cannot tell you that I have not thrown up since treatment.
 I cannot tell you I've not cut myself since treatment.
 I'm not perfect.
 This is a daily battle that I will face for the rest of my life."
-She is then seen performing the track "All Night Long".
-Lovato reveals that her new, bigger purpose in life is to "inspire people," and "get people through their days and their problems".
+She is then seen performing the track "All Night Long."
+Lovato reveals that her new, bigger purpose in life is to "inspire people," and "get people through their days and their problems."
 Some interviewed fans express what they think about Lovato's recovery and how she is an inspiration to them, while praising her strength.

 The cameras follow Lovato to her childhood home, where she spends her first Thanksgiving out of treatment and explains how her eating disorder had developed.
 "This year I am definitely not taking any holiday for granted," she says about spending Thanksgiving with her family.
 After Thanksgiving, Lovato keeps thinking about what she ate on the holiday, cries about it and feels uncomfortable before going on stage.